victorrseloy/jekyll-now/_posts/2016-09-18-what-is-the-javascript-hoisting.md

 ![what is hoisting?](/assets/img/wat_hoisting.jpg)

-Actually hoisting is a fancy word to a simple concept, which if not properly understood can lead you to hours of code blaming.
+Hoisting is a fancy word to a simple concept (that if not properly understood can lead you to hours of code blaming).
 Hoisting basically is the act of the javascript interpreter moving  declarations(both variables and functions) to the top of the current function.

 ## OK Let's Understand How It Works